 You can clean bass strings using denatured alcohol and PVC pipes that seal at both ends.
 You will need a pipe for each string, and one end of the pipe cap has to be removable.

-However, denatured alcohol is poisonous and flammable.
+But, denatured alcohol is poisonous and flammable.
 This means keeping pets, children, and cigarettes away from it.
 Plus, it’s a solvent, so it can get messy and be caustic to the skin.

 Should you boil your bass strings?

-Some people recommend boiling bass strings, especially ones that have a coating on them.
+Some people recommend boiling bass strings.
+Especially ones that have a coating on them.
 You can try it, but many seasoned aficionados don’t recommend it.
 This is because it can damage them, and it doesn’t seem to be very effective.
 Also, it could create rust that will eventually ruin them or damage other parts.

 How Do You Prevent Bass Strings from Getting Dirty?